Home Warranty Cash Out Option: What You Need to Know About Cash Settlements

 Step 2: Get Multiple Contractor Estimates

 Obtain at least two or three written estimates from licensed local contractors.
-These estimates serve as evidence that the company's payout doesn't reflect real-world repair costs in your area.
+With HVAC replacements averaging $11,590 to $14,100 nationwide in 2026, these estimates serve as critical evidence that the company's payout doesn't reflect real-world costs in your area.

 Step 3: Submit a Formal Written Dispute